Skip to main content

 5. any consequences of the breach of the processing of personal data;

-and to limit the consequences of the data breach.
+6. what measures are planned and/or already taken to close the data breach and to limit the consequences of the data breach.

 24.3 The Client decides whether the data breach must be reported to the supervisory authority and/or those involved.
 The contractor will assist the client where possible (insofar as necessary) in complying with the obligation to report the data breach to the Dutch Data Protection Authority.